 Early in their life, humans learn how to pick up objects, from spoons to stuffed animals, with a range of shapes, sizes, and textures.

-UC Berkeley have developed an innovative machine-learning algorithm that can train robots to grasp and pick items with comparable dexterity.
+Engineers from UC Berkeley have developed an innovative machine-learning algorithm that can train robots to grasp and pick items with comparable dexterity.

 The algorithm assists “ambidextrous” robots provided with different types of grippers—for instance, a parallel-jaw gripper and a suction gripper—to reach a decision of which gripper to use for a given object.

 Any single gripper cannot handle all objects.
 For example, a suction cup cannot create a seal on porous objects such as clothing, and parallel-jaw grippers may not be able to reach both sides of some tools and toys.
 ‘Ambidextrous’ robots offer greater diversity.

 Mahler is the lead author of a new paper detailing the study, published in Science Robotics this week.

 The technology could be specifically helpful in fulfillment centers for e-commerce companies such as Amazon, which are dependent on robots for packaging.